 Doctors Nova Scotia

-Doctors Nova Scotia is proud to be the official race sponsor of the Youth Run for the 11th consecutive year.
-They are passionate about improving patient care and helping Nova Scotians live healthy and active lives.
-Its award-winning Kids’ Run Club is a great example of its commitment to helping Nova Scotians live healthy.
+Doctors Nova Scotia is proud to be the official race sponsor of the Youth Run for the 13th consecutive year.
+Your doctors are passionate about helping Nova Scotians live healthy and active lives.
+Doctors Nova Scotia’s award-winning Kids’ Run Club is a great example of doctors’ commitment to helping improve the health of Nova Scotians.
 In fact, many of Myles’ young runners begin training for the Youth Run through the Doctors Nova Scotia Kids’ Run Club.
 This free, school-based running program educates children about the importance of leading a physically active and healthy life while giving them an opportunity to be active through running.

 Doctors across the province congratulate all of the Youth Run participants and their families on their commitment to living an active life!
 We can’t wait to see you all at the finish line!